binary-com/binary-static/scripts/README.md

   * Open github to submit the PR

 ### Extracting texts from js code:
-Texts that used in js code would automatically be extracted during the translation update process (3rd step above: Updating the source file).
+Texts that are used in js code will automatically be extracted during the translation update process (3rd step above: Updating the source file).

-In order to make sure that the extractor code won't miss any string to push to translations, please:
+In order to make sure that no strings are missed by the extractor code while pushing to translations, please:

-1. Refactor the code so that the first argument passed to `localize()` method, be a string literal. i.e.
+1. Refactor the code so that the first argument passed to the `localize()` method is a string literal. i.e.
     ```js
     const text = localize(is_started ?
 'Sell at market' : 'Sell');
     ```
-    could change to:
+    would change to:
     ```js
     const text = is_started ? localize('Sell at market') : localize('Sell');
     ```
 2. If there is no way to have the string literal in js code (i.e. API texts which are not translated), add them to `scripts/js_texts/static_strings_app.js`.

+    Note: Regarding API texts, even if the string is translated automatically somewhere else we should still include it here to avoid missing it if that other string gets removed.

-3. At the end, when you're sure that a strings already been taken care of somewhere else, just put this comment `/* localize-ignore */` right after the first argument of `localize()` call to ignore it from tests.
+3. At the end, when you're sure that a string has already been taken care of, just put this comment `/* localize-ignore */` right after the first argument of `localize()` call to ignore it from tests.

 ### `js_texts` folder contents:
 ```